drbtaylor/DMin/README.md

-# DMin Take the quiz to maintain our A
+# DMin Take the quiz to maintain your A